hertzsprung/cutcell-advection/src/slant-cell-advection/notes.md

 Resting atmosphere test?
-- it would be nice to show that we have smaller KE errors with the slantedCell mesh versus cutCell or TF meshes
+- one of the often-cited advantages of cut cells over TF meshes are more accurate pressure gradients.
+Hence, it would be nice to show that we have smaller KE errors with the slantedCell mesh versus cutCell or TF meshes.

 Other least squares fit publications
 ====================================